Google Patents from 2016

 This points to the possibility that someone might see an entity on a webpage, be given an option to interact with that entity, such as being able to make a reservation with a restaurant or being able to get driving directions to a business.

-A patent that describes how Google used machine learning to better perform customer service for their Adwords system.
+A Google patent that describes how Google used machine learning to better perform customer service for their Adwords system.

 Ranking events in search results could be based upon PageRank and Information Retrieval Scores, but those events could also be ranked based upon how popular entities holding those events might be, and how popular the venues are where they are held.
 I like ranking based on the entities and venues more, myself.